 As the Resources Mobilization Advisor, you will provide technical assistance to our partner Instituto de Defensa Legal in enhancing their resource mobilization capacity, through the development of proposals and access funding, including building a crowdfunding strategy.

 As a volunteer, you will:

 - Coordinate and identify potential local, regional and international donor institutions to support IDL’s work; and build a donor database.

-- Facilitate various trainings for staff focused on writing and developing proposals using resource mobilization guidelines and tools.
+- Facilitate various training for staff focused on writing and developing proposals using resource mobilization guidelines and tools.

 - Develop guidelines and tools for the organization’s resource mobilization activities.

 - Support the expansion of programs by coordinating, developing and submitting concept notes and proposals for funding, in line with donor requirements.

 Essential Academic Qualifications: